top of page

 Vienna

-Her design work has been awarded with a nomination for the Adolf Loos State Prize of Design 2007 and the Upper Austrian award for the promotion of talent for Architecture in 2008.
+Her design work has been recognized with a nomination for the Adolf Loos State Prize for Design (2007) and the Upper Austrian Award for the Promotion of Talent in Architecture (2008).

 Vine

-The wines this grape yields can be quite powerful, complex and tannic with a deep violet color and a faint, not unpleasant, bitterness surfaces in the finish, dense & lively wines with bite.
+The wines this grape yields can be quite powerful & complex with a deep violet color and a faint, not unpleasant, bitterness surfaces in the finish, dense & lively wines with bite.
 On the palate, there are strong currant, wild berry and plum flavors.
 The wines can stand some aging and after a period of four-to-ten years, they achieve a floral quality as well, assuming a bouquet of violets

 Venice